A review of managed forex accounts around the world

 It is important to know who the governing body is providing these guidelines and safety nets.
 Some countries have a dedicated government department who is responsible only for currency and stock market trading activity.
 Other countries have a government department who is responsible for all financial services including banking and insurances.

-Forex markets are traded 24 hours, from Monday morning to Saturday morning.
+Currency markets are traded 24 hours, from Monday morning to Saturday morning.
 It is interesting to note that even though the New Zealand market opens first followed by Australia, according to the world clock, followed by Asia, Europe, UK and the USA, most brokers consider the London and Frankfurt market open and close as the most important trading activity.
 So even though the Aussies for example have an Australian based account manager, the rest of the world is watching what we do first.

 Which brings me to the UNITED KINGDOM